 Mark’s original dance training was at Walsall Academy of Performing Arts in his home town in the West Midlands where he obtained his ‘major’ examinations in Ballet Tap and Modern dance.
 During his training he appeared with the London City Ballet in ‘Carmen‘ and ‘Swan Lake’.
 After college he worked in show business as a professional dancer for nearly 10 years.
 TV appearances included ‘The Bill’ and ‘The Perfect Hero’ and he also toured with productions of ‘Oklahoma!’
 ‘Guys and Dolls’ and ‘Seven Brides for Seven Brothers’ (in the part of Daniel).

 His stage career included many shows, pantomimes and tours as a dancer, both in Europe and the UK and later when employed on cruise ships he performed throughout the American Continent.
 He had many roles during this period including singing as Raoul in ‘Phantom of the Opera’ and the MC in ‘Cabaret’.
 He enjoys choreography and is especially proud of his "Janet Cram" students.
 He specialises in the modern boys work and latterly has become a guest tutor giving jazz and musical theatre master classes at Abbs Cross Academy.
 Mark, just like Diana teaches a whole range of ISTD classes from children to adults and ballroom to modern and Tap.
-His previous career as a professional photographer allows him to capture wonderful images of the school's shows and competition entrants via his photography business "Focal Pointe", which since 2011 has been taking photos of the Marjorie Davis Star Tap Awards grand final day, and Janet Cram Grand finals.
+His previous career as a professional photographer allows him to capture wonderful images of the school's shows and competition entrants via his photography business "Focal Pointe", which since 2011 has taken photos of the Marjorie Davis Star Tap Awards grand final day, and Janet Cram Grand finals.

 Mark has ISTD Licentiate qualifications with the Modern Theatre Faculty and CDE in Modern, Tap, Ballroom, Latin American and Disco Freestyle.